 There are dependencies in some of the requirements below.
 For confidentiality (section 3.3) and integrity (section 3.4) to be achieved, the client-agent must have mutual authentication (section 3.1) and secure transport (section 3.2).
-I2RS allows the use of an insecure transport for portions of data models that clearly indicate insecure transport.
-If insecure transport is used, then confidentiality and integrity cannot be achieved.
+Since I2RS does not itself provide confidentiality and integrity, it depends on running over a secure Transport that provides these features.